Symplectic/vivo-bootstrapped/README.md

     ~~~

 4. Login to VIVO via a browser and head to the **_Site Admin_** page and choose **_Site Information_**
-5. Use the theme dropdown to select **_symplectic-bootstrap_**.
+5. Use the theme dropdown to select **_symplectic-bootstrapped-vivo_**.
 If you don't see it there, repeat steps 2 & 3.

 ###Making changes
 The theme folder is structured as follows:

-    |symplectic-bootstrap
+    |symplectic-bootstrapped-vivo
     |---css
         |---LESS
         |--openSocial